Dora the Explorer

 DORA THE EXPLORER is about a young girl and her companion, a monkey named Boots, who are always on the go.
 They travel over rivers and mountains to reach whatever goal has been set for a particular episode.
 Dora gets help from her trusty talking backpack full of necessary items and her map, which illustrates the obstacles between Dora and her goal.
 When Dora reaches her destination, she and Boots break out in song and dance, exclaiming "We did it, we did it!"

 Is it any good?

-Still, the bilingual and cultural aspects of the show are right on target, featuring music, holidays, and plants and animals relevant to Central and South American culture.
+Still, the bilingual and cultural aspects of Dora the Explorer are right on target, featuring music, holidays, and plants and animals relevant to Central and South American culture.
 And Dora often decides to "stop and think" about a problem when she can't immediately solve it, proving her to be a thoughtful, patient heroine.

 Families can talk about...

 Families can talk about Dora the Explorer's repetition -- is it a good learning tool, or does it make the program seem like virtual brainwashing?